 This program is a collaboration between the Delphi Center, i2a and the Digital Media Suite.
 Faculty received one-on-one assignment design support to infuse i2a concepts into their digital assignment design and students received technical support and access to professional-grade equipment to develop and produce digital projects.

 i2a Supporting Undergraduate iNnovation (SUN) Grants

-The i2a SUN Grant program is an annual small-scale, internal funding program designed to give faculty and/or staff up to $7,500 per grant to develop, implement, and assess projects that will directly and significantly support the sustained incorporation of selected i2a outcomes into undergraduate programs and courses.
+The i2a SUN Grant program is an annual small-scale, internal funding program designed to give faculty and/or staff a grant to develop, implement, and assess projects that will directly and significantly support the sustained incorporation of selected i2a outcomes into undergraduate programs and courses.

 i2a Faculty Learning Communities